DBProductions/angularjs-starter-app/README.md

 ### Run the application

-There is a simple server to use the project.
+There is a simple `Express` server to use the project.
 The server holds some user data and can create user entries, edit and delete them.
 There is no persistence, all the time the server gets restared the old state is gone.